-- 238. Witness 2 further testified that he transported Mr Gama three times to Melrose Arch where he collected cash from Mr Essa and provided specific details of two of the collections.
+- 237. Witness 2 further testified that he transported Mr Gama three times to Melrose Arch where he collected cash from Mr Essa and provided specific details of two of the collections.
 He said that on 13 June 2017, he picked up a bag from Mr Essa at Melrose Apartments, then picked up Mr Gama at the African Pride Hotel and took him to the home of Mr Gama's girlfriend in Bryanston.
 He said that when they arrived, Mr Gama opened the suitcase and with the assistance of Witness 2 counted the cash inside.
 According to Witness 2, the cash amounted to approximately R1 million of which Mr Gama took about half into the home of his girlfriend and gave Witness 2 R50 000, which Witness 2 said he used for building at his home.
 Mr Gama took the suitcase with the balance of the cash into his home in Midrand when Witness 2 dropped him off later.
-Witness 2 provided the Commission with a printout of Google Maps travel history confirming his movements that evening. - 239.
-Mr Gama denied these events and initially put up a case that Witness 2 had not transported him that day.327 However, it became apparent that they had both been in Pretoria earlier in the day, but Mr Gama claimed that he left Pretoria earlier than the records showed Witness 2 had left.
+Witness 2 provided the Commission with a printout of Google Maps travel history confirming his movements that evening. - 238.
+Mr Gama denied these events and initially put up a case that Witness 2 had not transported him that day.
+However, it became apparent that they had both been in Pretoria earlier in the day, but Mr Gama claimed that he left Pretoria earlier than the records showed Witness 2 had left.
 He denied that he was at Melrose Arch or in Bryanston.
-The difficulty with accepting that version is that the Google Maps information shows that Witness 2 was at Melrose Arch on 13 June 2017 from 20h27 to 21h36 and was parked at the home of Mr Gama's girlfriend between 22h37 and 01h57, confirming the version of Witness 2.328 Mr Gama could offer no convincing account for Witness 2 being parked at the home of his girlfriend at such a late hour.
+The difficulty with accepting that version is that the Google Maps information shows that Witness 2 was at Melrose Arch on 13 June 2017 from 20h27 to 21h36 and was parked at the home of Mr Gama's girlfriend between 22h37 and 01h57, confirming the version of Witness 2.
+Mr Gama could offer no convincing account for Witness 2 being parked at the home of his girlfriend at such a late hour.
+Mr Gama sought to argue that the Google Maps information was unreliable because it seemed to reflect that Witness 2 took more than three hours to drive to Pretoria on the morning in question.
+However, Mr Gama did not apply for leave to cross-examine Witness 2 on this issue.
+In any event, whatever the explanation for that apparent anomaly, the Google Maps information unequivocally places Witness 2 at the correct address of Mr Gama's girlfriend that evening.